-The Department will hold application workshops beginning in February 2021.
 Applicants are strongly encouraged to attend these virtual workshop sessions.
-Please visit the Department's website for upcoming information.
-Applicants are also strongly encouraged to review available webinars and Training and Technical Assistance materials on the CDBG program, the CDBG Redesign, using Grants Network, and preparing a CDBG program application in Grants Network.
+If they are unable to attend the virtual workshop, Applicants are strongly encouraged to review these workshops on the CDBG website.
+This website also provides Training and Technical Assistance materials on the CDBG program, the CDBG Redesign, using Grants Network, and preparing a CDBG program application in Grants Network.